 Supervised learning algorithms learn from a dataset where each data point is labeled with the correct output.
 The algorithm’s goal is to learn a mapping function from input variables to the output variable, so it can predict the output for new, unseen input data.

 Think of it like a student learning with a teacher who provides the correct answers.
-Common tasks include classification (e.g., identifying spam emails) and regression (e.g., predicting housing prices).
-My first major project involved a classification algorithm to detect fraudulent transactions, which required a large, meticulously labeled dataset.
+Common tasks include classification (e.g., identifying spam emails, diagnosing diseases) and regression (e.g., predicting housing prices, forecasting stock market trends).
+Reports indicate that the accuracy of supervised models for medical diagnosis has seen significant improvements as of 2026, thanks to larger, more diverse labeled datasets and advanced neural network architectures.

 Unsupervised Learning Algorithms: Finding Patterns in Unlabeled Data